-The hair on the leg and surrounding area will be shaved off and cleaned with antiseptic solution.
-Don’t worry, the fur will grow back.
+- The hair on the leg and surrounding area will be shaved off and cleaned with antiseptic solution.

 - Drapes will be placed over the cat, with a small open area around the surgery area.

-The veterinarian will perform the amputation, carefully avoiding blood vessels.
+- The veterinarian will perform the amputation, carefully avoiding blood vessels.
 The forelimb will be removed up to the shoulder (scapulothoracic disarticulation), or the hindlimb up to the hip joint.
 Stitches will close the surgery site.

 - Painkillers will be administered post surgery to relieve discomfort.

 - An Elizabethan collar will be placed around his neck to prevent him from damaging the surgical site while it heals.

 Can a cat live a happy life missing a leg?

 Cats are excellent at adapting after they have recovered from the surgery, they will be able to come home; during the first few weeks keep indoors while they recuperate.
 It doesn’t take most cats long to adjust to living with three legs.
 In most cases, they will be able to do nearly as much as they did before.

 The rear legs propel the cat in an upward direction, naturall, if the cat has lost a leg, he will not have the same amount of power.
 The forelegs are used when the cat jumps down and act as shock absorbers and help to balance the cat.

 What is the recovery like after a cat has had his leg amputated?

 As with all cats, younger ones tend to recover quicker than older cats.
 Your cat should be up and about within 1-2 days of surgery.
 It generally takes between 2-4 weeks for your cat to make a full recovery.
-When your cat is discharged depends on his overall health, any other medical issues he may have and how quickly he bounces back after surgery.
+The length of hospitalisation depends on his overall health, any other medical issues he may have and how fast he bounces back after surgery.
 Obviously, a cat who has been in a car accident may have other injuries he needs to recover from.

-He will be sent home with painkillers and antibiotics, which should be administered as prescribed.
+- The cat will be discharged with painkillers and antibiotics, administer as prescribed.